yamin-shihab/study-notes/grade-8/english.md

 ## Visual Literacy

 + The dominant impression of any narrative is the overall feeling or effect on a reader or viewer (and even video game player).
 Some film techniques that are used to aid in the process:
     + Music can be a very powerful tool if used correctly.
-Things that can be taken into considered include the instruments chosen, the melody, and the accompaniment.
+Things that can be taken into consideration include the instruments chosen, the melody, and the accompaniment.
         + Sometimes, different characters or events can have a repeating theme (called a leitmotif).
 (Darth Vader's Imperial March theme, Undertale's countless different leitmotifs and themes)
     + Lighting, shading, and illumination allows viewers to take note of what is being highlighted.
     + Costumes can help the viewer be immersed into the setting.